This 4-night, 3-day workshop is open to writers and editors in all stages of their careers.

 Please note: we are not a 501(c)(3) organization and cannot offer receipts for tax deductions.

-The venue includes several staircases and uneven ground.
+We do our best to find venues that are accessible and affordable, however, this venue includes several staircases and uneven ground.
+While there is a ramp that will allow access for persons in wheelchairs, the site is not ADA approved.
 If you have any questions or concerns about accessibility, please let us know.

 ARRIVAL & DEPARTURE TIMES